51Degrees/Device-Detection/php/README.md

 ```

 This extension can be accessed through the function 'fiftyone_match'.
 It takes
-a single parameter, a useragent string, and returns an associative array
+a single parameter, a user agent string, and returns an associative array
 of the matched devices properties and their values in the same format as $_51d.

 ```php